Best used cars

 Used-car buyers have never had more choice – both in the variety of cars and the range of places you can buy a used car with confidence.
 Check out online sellers such as our sister site BuyaCar.co.uk for some great deals and more used car reviews.

-Don't forget to check out our guides to getting a good deal on a used car and questions to ask when buying a used car to give you an edge during negotiation.
+Don't forget to check out our guides to the best way to finance a used car and questions to ask when buying a used car to give you an edge during negotiation.
 But for now, here's our list of the top 10 best used cars to look at.

 You'll often see the Vauxhall Astra trading places with the Ford Focus in the monthly best-sellers list, and not without reason.
 Both cars have become household names, and forces to be reckoned with in the family hatchback class.
 Of the two, though, the Astra is arguably the strongest all-rounder.
 While the Ford Focus has the edge as a driver's car, the Astra has an attractive interior and a strong level of standard equipment – every model has air-conditioning, cruise control, DAB radio and Bluetooth phone connection, and our favourite Tech Line model has sat nav, too.

 There's a wide choice of engines available, with up to 64.2mpg being claimed from the most fuel-efficient diesel.
 Those who make lots of short urban journeys, meanwhile, will appreciate the 1.0-litre and 1.4-litre petrols, which can manage 47.9mpg.
-A facelift in 2016 gave the Astra a more modern look, and these examples now look great value – you'll find a well equipped three-year-old example with a fairly low mileage for well under £9,000, and part of the appeal is the huge choice of cars that are out there.
+A facelift in 2016 gave the Astra a more modern look, and these examples now look like great value – you can find a well equipped example with a fairly low mileage for well under £9,000.

-Three-year-old models with a turbocharged 1.2-litre petrol engine start at around £10,000, but adding an extra £1,500 to that figure should be enough to secure you a diesel model, complete with four-wheel drive.
-The Outdoor model isn’t too much pricier, and comes with more rugged looks that may appeal.
+Later models start at around £12,000, with the option of a 1.2-litre petrol engine or a 2.0-litre diesel with four-wheel drive.
+The Outdoor model isn’t too much pricier, and comes with more rugged looks that may prove appealing.
 The SE model is our favourite, as it includes dual-zone climate control, rear parking sensors and a bigger screen for the infotainment system.
 Its replacement, the Skoda Karoq, is an equally good used buy but prices are much higher.

 The Lexus IS has always been something of an 'alternative' choice to the established compact executive trio of BMW 3 Series, Audi A4 and Mercedes C-Class.
 However, those who turn their backs on the Germans in favour of Japan tend to be very pleased with their choice, and Lexus enjoys very enviable customer loyalty – frequent first-place finishes in our annual Driver Power owner satisfaction survey give clues as to why.